Nick Stahl: Personal life

 Stahl married actress Rose Murphy in June 2009.
 They have a daughter, Marlo, born in 2010.
-They separated in 2012.
+The couple separated in 2012 and finalized their divorce in 2019.

+Stahl struggled with alcoholism for decades.
+He spent time in rehabilitation facilities in 2007 and 2009.
 In May 2012, Stahl's wife reported him missing.
-It was later reported that Stahl had checked into rehab.
+It was later reported that Stahl had checked into a rehabilitation facility.
 On December 27, 2012, Stahl was arrested at an adult film store in Hollywood, California, on suspicion of committing a lewd act.
 No charges were filed due to insufficient evidence.
 On June 28, 2013, Stahl was arrested in Hollywood for alleged possession of methamphetamine.

 In a 2017 interview at the Dallas Comic Show, Stahl stated he had moved to Texas and was taking a leave of absence from acting to concentrate on family and sobriety.
-Stahl returned to acting in 2018 when filming of The Murder of Nicole Brown Simpson began.
+Stahl returned to acting in 2019 with the filming of The Murder of Nicole Brown Simpson.
+In 2021, Stahl said in an interview that he had been sober for four years.